ray-project/ray/doc/source/serve/production-guide/kubernetes.md

 After the pending cluster is healthy, it becomes the active cluster and the previous cluster is terminated.

 ## Autoscaling
 You can configure autoscaling for your Serve application by setting the autoscaling field in the Serve config.
-Learn more about the configuration options in [Scaling and Resource Allocation](serve-scaling-and-resource-allocation).
+Learn more about the configuration options in the [Serve Autoscaling Guide](serve-autoscaling).

 To enable autoscaling in a KubeRay Cluster, you need to set `enableInTreeAutoscaling` to True.
 Additionally, there are other options available to configure the autoscaling behavior.
-For further details, please refer to the documentation [here](serve-scaling-and-resource-allocation).
+For further details, please refer to the documentation [here](serve-autoscaling).

 :::{note}